namhyung/uftrace/doc/uftrace-record.md

 -L *PATH*, \--library-path=*PATH*
 :   Load necessary internal libraries from this path.
 This is for testing purpose.

-\--no-plthook
+\--no-libcall
 :   Do not record library function invocations.
 The uftrace traces library calls by hooking dynamic linker's resolve function in the PLT.
 One can disable it with this option.

 \--no-pltbind
 :   Do not bind dynamic symbol address.
 This option uses the LD_BIND_NOT environment variable to trace library function calls which might be missing due to concurrent (first) accesses.
-It's only meaningful to use this option without the --no-plthook option.
+It's only meaningful to use this option without the --no-libcall option.

 -D *DEPTH*, \--depth=*DEPTH*
 :   Set global trace limit in nesting level.